Iron-voldy/aahaas_internshipProject_frontend/README.md

 ## Features

 - Modern, responsive UI with dark blue theme
+- YouTube video background in banner (autoplays)
-- Product listing with grid layout
+- Product listing with grid layout and sorting
+- Search and filter functionality
 - Smooth animations using AOS (Animate On Scroll)
-- Card hover animations
+- Card hover animations with smooth shadow transitions
 - Loading states with spinner
-- Cart functionality with counter
+- Cart functionality with counter and animated GIF modal
 - Responsive design for desktop and mobile
 - Header with navigation and search
-- Banner section with call-to-action
+- Banner section with video background and call-to-action
 - Footer with social media links

 ## Prerequisites